revloc02/dndMarkdown/colver-5e-homebrew.md

-# D&D Player Etiquette
+# Player Etiquette

-Dungeons & Dragons is a **collaborative** game, so always remember you are **telling a story together**.
-You are not only playing just to be entertained, but also to entertain (others), so put forth effort to do so.
-Here are some simple guidelines for helping to make the D&D session great.
+D&D is a **collaborative** game — you're here to **tell a story together**.
+That means your job isn't just to be entertained, but to entertain.
+Put in the effort, and everyone's experience improves.
+Here are some simple guidelines for making every session great.

 * **Be present:**
-  * Don't check out, or space off.
-You get as much fun out of the game as you put into it.
-If you start getting bored:
+  * Stay engaged.
+You get as much fun out of the game as you put in.
+If you find yourself drifting:
     * Help the DM or another player
-    * Look up something you’ve been curious about
+    * Look up something you've been curious about
-    * Work on character Aspects or depth
+    * Work on your character's background or personality
-    * Use your imagination to help the game come alive, and then share that
+    * Use your imagination to bring the world alive — then share it

 * **Be helpful:**
-  * Bring your electronic devices and use them.
+  * Bring your devices and use them as a resource.
-  * Learn the rules.
-You don't have to know everything or learn it all at once, but take time to look things up.
+  * Learn the rules over time.
+You don't need to know everything at once, but make an effort to look things up.
-  * Do not look at any of the DMs notes, dice rolls, books, or desk.
-Stay in your seat!
+  * Do not look at the DM's notes, dice rolls, books, or desk.
+Stay in your seat.

 \columnbreak

 * **Be ready:**
-  * Five minutes before and after every session, you will review your character: prepare spells, checking hps, look at an item’s charges, erase potions, and making sure your character is ready to be played with.
+  * Take five minutes before and after each session to review your character: prepare spells, check HP, track item charges, note any used potions, and make sure your sheet is up to date.
-  * When it is not your turn, be thinking of what you want to do.
-If you are not sure about how to do something, start looking it up on your own (instead of waiting to ask the DM about it).
-Or ask another player about it.
+  * When it isn't your turn, think ahead about what you want to do.
+If you're unsure about a rule, look it up yourself or ask another player rather than waiting for the DM.

 * **Have fun:**
-  * Use your imagination to enjoy the current scene more.
+  * Lean into the current scene — use your imagination to get more out of it.
-  * Be more descriptive about what you are doing and how your character is doing it.
+  * Be descriptive.
+Say what your character does *and* how they do it.
-  * You must roll in the dice tower with a witness.
+  * All rolls must be made in the dice tower with a witness.
-  * If someone else dictates the party is doing something you don’t want to do, you don’t have to do it.
-But, you must offer another alternative, or specifically explain what your character is doing instead.
+  * If the party decides to do something you disagree with, your character doesn't have to go along with it — but you must either propose an alternative or clearly explain what your character is doing instead.

 <img src='https://www.gmbinder.com/images/pWsevDh.jpg' style='position:absolute;bottom:40px;right:0px;width:820px; mix-blend-mode:multiply;filter:brightness(130%)saturate(150%);transform:rotate(0deg)scaleX(-1)scaleY(1);' />